This post may contain affiliate links. Please see my disclosure policy for details.

-This was something I considered at first but, to me, Alleppey meant rest, Ayurveda and relaxation to end my trip – but, I know that isn’t for everyone!
+This was something I considered at first but, to me, Alleppey meant to rest, Ayurveda and relaxation to end my trip – but, I know that isn’t for everyone!

 You can simply rent Kayaks here without a guide for around 1000-1500 rupees for four hours.

-Or, can do a guided sunrise tour, sunset tour or spend the whole day in your Kayak on the backwaters which includes lunch.
+Or, can do a guided sunrise tour, sunset tour or spend the whole day in your Kayak on the backwaters which include lunch.
 Or, spend 2-3 days kayaking with hotels, the choice is yours.

 Things to do on the Alleppey Backwaters of Kerala